Đại Việt–Khmer War: Aftermath

 After a failed attempt to seize seaports in southern Đại Việt, Suryavarman turned to invade Champa in 1145 and sacked Vijaya, ending the reign of Jaya Indravarman III and destroying the temples at Mỹ Sơn.
 Inscriptional evidence suggests that Suryavarman II died between 1145 AD and 1150 AD, possibly during a military campaign against Champa.
 He was succeeded by Dharanindravarman II, a cousin, son of the brother of the king's mother.
 A period of weak rule and feuding began.

-The three provinces Dia Ly (Jriy), Bo Chinh (Traik), Malinh, which Champa had lost to the Dai Viet around 1069–1076, were probably returned to the Cham sphere of influence during 1131-1136, which was testified by both Chinese and Cham sources.
+The three provinces Dia Ly (Jriy), Bo Chinh (Traik), Malinh, which Champa had lost to the Đại Việt around 1069–1076, were probably returned to the Cham sphere of influence during 1131-1136, which was testified by both Chinese and Cham sources.